tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 Someone will argue "You're using `vi` for performance, all these plugin slow things down.
 Don't be stubborn, just use a god-damned IDE".

-He/She may have a point in trying some other IDE, not so sure about vim slowing down though!
+They may have a point in trying some other IDE, not so sure about vim slowing down though!

 You can use `vim --startuptime startup.log` to start vim.
 It will list every action taken until the point where it becomes interactive for you to use, and save results on a `startup.log` file.
 The times reported there are in Milliseconds.